ngjsjordan/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-**Use case: UC04 - Searching contacts**
+**Use case: UC04 - Editing a client**

 **MSS**

+1. User requests to edit a client with details.
+2. ClientSquare makes the requested edits.

+    Use case ends.

+**Extensions**

+* 1a.
+No details to edit are provided.

+    * 1a1.
+ClientSquare shows an error message.

+      Step 1 is repeated until the input is valid.
+      Use case resumes from step 2.

+* 1b.
+Some details to edit are invalid.

+    * 1b1.
+ClientSquare shows an error message detailing the invalid fields.

+      Step 1 is repeated until the input is valid.
+      Use case resumes from step 2.

+**Use case: UC05 - Searching clients**

+**MSS**

-1. User requests to find contacts/properties by keyword(s)
+1. User requests to find clients/properties by keyword(s)
-2. ClientSquare shows a list of matching contacts/properties
+2. ClientSquare shows a list of matching clients/properties

     Use case ends.